m3047/shodohflo/README.md

 `tap_example.py` is a working example of listening to a Unix domain socket receiving _dnstap_ data and has no dependencies beyond those for core components.

+There are other examples as well, look in the `examples/` directory.

 ## Collaborators welcomed!

 Send me an email, or file an issue or PR.